barisozgenn/PackageDeliverySwiftUI/README.md

 - Allows for improved accessibility and interaction by making views focusable.
 - Enhances the user experience by enabling more precise control over focus behavior.

-### MapKit Integration
+### Map Integration
-  Utilizes the new MapKit framework for displaying maps and annotating locations.Includes support for drawing circles, polylines, and polygons on the map.Enhances the visual representation of package delivery routes and locations.
+  Utilizes the new Map framework for displaying maps and annotating locations.Includes support for drawing circles, polylines, and polygons on the map.Enhances the visual representation of package delivery routes and locations.
   - LookAroundPreview
   - Marker & Annotation
   - MapCamera